stoplightio/prism/docs/guides/errors.md

 * `status` (number)
 * `detail` (string)

-This document enumerates all the possible errors returned by Prism and provides some further informations on how to solve them.
+This document enumerates all the possible errors returned by Prism and provides some further information on how to solve them.

 ## Routing errors